yeokm1/yeokm1.github.io-hugo/content/post/2021/05/setting-up-a-486-retro-pc/index.md

 I chose to go with a more modern alternative called [Unisound written by JazeFox](https://www.vogons.org/viewtopic.php?t=72553).
 It is a Universal Sound Card initialisation tool for DOS-era sound cards.

 It's works extremely well and fast with minimal installation and configuration required.
-In fact, it is still actively developed as shown by it's 2021 copyright date!
+In fact, it is still actively developed as shown by its 2021 copyright date!

 #### Network Packet driver